-The residency will culminate in an exhibition here at Art Exchange, screenings at Focal Point Gallery and a public programme of talks, art workshops and school visits across autumn/winter 2020/21.
+The residency will culminate in an exhibition here at Art Exchange, screenings at Focal Point Gallery and a public programme of talks, art workshops and school visits in 2021.

 This project has been made possible through a collaboration with Focal Point Gallery, and funding from Arts Council England.